sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 }
 ```

-### 3. Transfer Assets
+### 4. Transfer Assets

-By default, your account should have 100 `rose` assets as an airdrop.
+By default, your account receives an initial airdrop of 100 `rose` assets.
 Verify this with the following query:

 ```bash
 cd /config